NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 __Optional - Command Line Installation__

-The OpenStudio installer is built using the [Qt Installer Framework](https://doc.qt.io/qtinstallerframework/index.html).
-Installation of OpenStudio packages can be automated by passing the path to a customizable script to the installer using the `--script` argument:
+The OpenStudio SDK installer is built using the [Qt Installer Framework](https://doc.qt.io/qtinstallerframework/index.html).
+Installation of OpenStudio SDK packages can be automated by passing the path to a customizable script to the installer using the `--script` argument:

 ```
 OpenStudio-3.0.0-pre1+5cfb36386f-Windows.exe --script install.qs